kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/http.md

 Default: -

+### disk_buffer (*DiskBuffer, optional) {#httpoutput-disk_buffer}

+This option enables putting outgoing messages into the disk buffer of the destination to avoid message loss in case of a system failure on the destination side.
+For details, see the [Syslog-ng DiskBuffer options](../disk_buffer/).

+Default: false

+### headers ([]string, optional) {#httpoutput-headers}

+Custom HTTP headers to include in the request, for example, headers("HEADER1: header1", "HEADER2: header2").

+Default: empty

+### log-fifo-size (int, optional) {#httpoutput-log-fifo-size}

+The number of messages that the output queue can store.

+Default: -

 ### method (string, optional) {#httpoutput-method}

 Specifies the HTTP method to use when sending the message to the server.
 POST | PUT

+Default: -

+### password (secret.Secret, optional) {#httpoutput-password}

+The password that syslog-ng OSE uses to authenticate on the server where it sends the messages.

+Default: -

+### persist_name (string, optional) {#httpoutput-persist_name}

+If you receive the following error message during AxoSyslog startup, set the persist-name() option of the duplicate drivers: `Error checking the uniqueness of the persist names, please override it with persist-name option.
+Shutting down.` See [syslog-ng docs](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-http-nonjava/reference-destination-http-nonjava/#persist-name) for more information.

+Default: -

+### response-action (filter.RawArrowMap, optional) {#httpoutput-response-action}

+Specifies what AxoSyslog does with the log message, based on the response code received from the HTTP server.
+See [syslog-ng docs](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-http-nonjava/reference-destination-http-nonjava/#response-action) for more information.

 Default: -